mpv-player/mpv/DOCS/man/input.rst

 ``mixer-active``
     Return ``yes`` if the audio mixer is active, ``no`` otherwise.
-This has implications for ``--softvol=no`` mode: if the mixer is active, changing ``volume`` doesn't actually change anything on the system mixer.
-If the ``--volume`` or ``--mute`` option are used, these might not be applied property until the mixer becomes active either.
+This has implications for ``--softvol=no`` mode: if the mixer is inactive, changing ``volume`` doesn't actually change anything on the system mixer.
+If the ``--volume`` or ``--mute`` option are used, these might not be applied properly until the mixer becomes active either.
 (The options, if set, will just overwrite the mixer state at audio initialization.)

     While the behavior with ``mixer-active==yes`` is relatively well-defined,